fairdirect/foodrescue-app/README.md

 ### 5.1.
 Development Setup and Build Process

-**To install code and dependencies for development:**
+**For desktop application development:**

-1. **Install the required dependencies.** The dependencies are chosen to be matched by the newest Ubuntu LTS releases.
+1. **Install dependencies.** The dependencies are chosen to be matched by the newest Ubuntu LTS releases.
 So for example, from 2020-04 to 2022-04 ([see](https://ubuntu.com/about/release-cycle)), releases will be installable under Ubuntu 20.04 LTS and you can use the packages from its standard repositories for development.
 (The project currently also builds under Ubuntu 19.10, but that is not guaranteed for the future.)
+Note that the KDE Plasma desktop environment is not a dependency – you don't have to use it to develop with Kirigami, or even have it installed.

     If your distribution provides older versions of the following dependencies or you develop under Windows or Mac OS X, you have to install dependencies manually.

+    * **Basic development tooling.** Under Ubuntu 20.04 LTS, install with:

+     ```
+     sudo apt install build-essential cmake extra-cmake-modules
+     ```

     * **KDE Kirigami 5.68.0 or higher.** [As provided](https://launchpad.net/ubuntu/focal/amd64/kirigami2-dev) under Ubuntu 20.04 LTS and installed there with: